If you're embarking on your first year of University study you probably have a few questions!

 Should I buy some old HSFY lecture notes I've seen for sale?

 No. It is not a good idea to buy old HSFY lecture notes or study materials as they can be counter-productive to assisting with your studies.

 Everything you need in order to pass HSFY is given to you in your lectures.

-You can buy at lab coat at the Archway Shop.
+You can purchase a lab coat from the Visitors’ Centre, either in store or online at https://onlineshop.otago.ac.nz/clothing/lab-coats.html.
 Alternatively, you can look for one second-hand (please check noticeboards for this).

 HSFY can be a busy and demanding year.
 However, there are a few things you can do to ensure your success: